E-Benny/User-Login-Page/ReadMe.md

 This project runs fine.
 There was no JavaScript or PHP code used, thus information entered into the input box will not be sent anywhere.
 It's basically a mockup.

+## Live Version
+To view the live version of this code, please check it out on CodePen ( https://codepen.io/E-Benny/pen/LYOXKRP )

 ## Author

 Jonthan Bennett (E-BENNNY).